HarrisonRogers/HarrisonRogers/README.md

 ## My Projects
 Here are some of the projects I've been working on:
-- **KiwiCrypto**: A crypto tracking app to let users track the top 100 coins on coin market cap in NZD.
-- **Jobify (Next.js)**: An app that I use to track jobs that I have applied for.
-I also added some stats too.
-- **Meditation React Native App**: A functional react native app to learn react native since I wasn't so familiar with it
 - **SitePro (Next.js)**: An Asset Management app for my Dad and his company -not complete
 - **Eth-Lottery (Solidity/Next.js/web3.js)**: A lottery blockchain application created with Solidity and Next.js my first Ethereum Smart Contract